 Best practices for AI-assisted refactors:

-- Train or fine-tune models on representative repository samples.
+- Fine-tune models on representative repository samples.

 - Use prompt templates that prioritise composition-first solutions.